ThyError1282/Eldritch-RPG/README.md

 Let me know on my itch.io page about any wanted features and if I have some spare time I will add them to the game and update.
 Really hoping to see support on this becoming an actual game project!

+If you want to run it in godot, download the whole project as a zip and open it in godot as a zip; otherwise the game is on itch.io.

 ERROR1282
 Itch.io: https://error1282.itch.io/